 Honors Sophomores or Juniors

-This program is for Honors students who will be in one of their last four semesters at UConn during the 2018-2019 academic year who were not awarded merit aid upon admission to UConn.
-The endowed scholarship is a renewable grant that is directly applied toward your tuition.
+This program is for Honors students who were not awarded merit aid upon admission to UConn and will be juniors (by credit hours attained) by the next fall semester.
 Selection is based on a combination of academic excellence, involvement in UConn’s Honors Program, and leadership.
 Deadline to apply: February 7, 2020 at 5:00 PM.
 Use the following link to access additional information and the application.
-Any questions should be directed to email@example.com
+Any questions should be directed to email@example.com.

 William P. O’Hara Endowed Scholarship Fund